pwa-builder/pwa-auth/README.md

 <img loading="lazy" src="/assets/oauth.png?v=1">

-Once your user signs in or cancels, `signin-completed` event will fire.
+Once your user signs-in or cancels, `signin-completed` event will fire.

 When the user signs in successfully the first time, the browser asks to save your credentials: